Sondreab/TTK4155-Ping-Pong/README.md

 # TTK4155-Ping-Pong
-Lab Exercise in the course TTK4155
+Lab term-assignment in the course TTK4155 of fall 2017 at NTNU

+Implemented by Sondre Aleksander Bergum, Martin Madsen and Hugo Loubat.

+## License
+GPLv2